-Your cost of attendance is based on the information you provided on your FAFSA regarding housing plans and your enrollment status.
-Go to qu.edu/law/costs for more cost information.
+Your cost of attendance is based on the information you provided on your FAFSA, your housing plans, and your enrollment status.
+Go to law.qu.edu/costs for more cost information.

 There are two categories of costs in your cost of attendance budget: direct costs and indirect costs.